Ranking Structure

 Requirements:

-1. Must have been in EGS for at least eight weeks.
+1. Been in EGS for at least eight weeks.

-2. Must have been at good standing as a captain for at least three weeks.
+2. Been in good standing as a captain for at least three weeks.

-3. Must be the 1st captain for at least a week, before eligible for promotion to major.
+3. Been the 1st captain for at least a week.

-4. Must know the division staff names and ranks.
+4. Know the division staff names and ranks.

 Duties: